Help Centre

 11. Just try and be kind to yourself.
 It will pass, don’t be afraid of how you feel, try and be brave and keep safe.

-When it feels really bad, or when you find things building up RING:
+When it feels really bad, or when you find things building up CALL:

-Samaritans To speak to a Samaritan volunteer anytime day or night call 116 123.
+To speak to a Samaritan volunteer any time of day or night, call 116 123.
 Calls on this number are automatically sent to the nearest free line, which could be your local branch or another. www.samaritans.org

 Are feelings of suicide common?